Always Accessible & Available for You

 Social Security Disability Attorneys in Knoxville, Tennessee

-According to statistics from the Social Security Administration (SSA), about 70 million people received benefits from their programs in 2021.
-In Tennessee and across the United States, disabled adults and children with limited resources or income may be entitled to receive monthly payments through the Social Security disability program.
-However, there are specific requirements that an applicant must meet in order to qualify for disability benefits.
+According to the Social Security Administration (SSA), nearly 70 million people received benefits from SSA programs in 2021.
+Across Tennessee and the United States, adults and children with disabilities — and limited income or resources — may qualify to receive monthly payments through the Social Security Disability program.
+However, eligibility for these benefits depends on meeting specific federal requirements and providing sufficient medical and financial documentation.

-If you're considering applying for Social Security disability benefits and you want to understand your rights and options, consulting with an experienced Tennessee Social Security disability attorney is imperative for detailed guidance.
-With more than 50 years of experience, our attorneys at Wykoff & Sikes, PLLC have the diligence and knowledge to advise and guide clients in the legal matters of Social Security disability benefits.
+If you’re considering applying for Social Security Disability benefits, it’s essential to understand your rights and options before you begin.
+Consulting with an experienced Tennessee Social Security Disability attorney can make all the difference.
+With over 50 years of combined experience, the attorneys at Wykoff & Sikes have the skill and dedication to guide clients through every step of the process.

 For Skilled Representation